 Nano 33 BLE Sense

 The Arduino Nano 33 BLE Sense combines a tiny form factor, different environment sensors and the possibility to run AI using TinyML and TensorFlow™ Lite.
-Weather you are looking at creating your first embedded ML application or you want to use Bluetooth Low Energy to connect your project to your phone, the Nano 33 BLE Sense will make that journey easy.
+Whether you are looking at creating your first embedded ML application or you want to use Bluetooth Low Energy to connect your project to your phone, the Nano 33 BLE Sense will make that journey easy.

 The Arduino Nano 33 BLE Sense is a great choice for any beginner, maker or professional to get started with embedded machine learning.
 It is build upon the nRF52840 microcontroller and runs on Arm® Mbed™ OS.
 The Nano 33 BLE Sense not only features the possibility to connect via Bluetooth Low Energy but also comes equipped with sensors to detect color, proximity, motion, temperature, humidity, audio and more.